 Meanwhile, billionaire entrepreneur Lei Jun (雷军), founder and CEO of Xiaomi (1810:HK), is going to have the third listed company under his reign.
 Indirectly holding 11.99% of Kingsoft Office’s equity, he is, de facto, the main decision-maker in the firm.

-Founded in 1988, Kingsoft Office has grown into one of the world’s biggest office software enterprises.
+Founded in 1988, Kingsoft Office has grown into one of the world’s most prominent office software enterprises.
 With over 1,900 employees, six R&D centers and offices in the United States and China, the company holds 42.75% of the domestic market and is actively expanding abroad.
-As mentioned in the Star Market prospectus (in Chinese), it recorded 328 million monthly active users of its main product – universal office suite WPS Office – in March 2019.
+As mentioned in the Star Market prospectus (in Chinese), it recorded 328 million monthly active users of its primary product – universal office suite WPS Office – in March 2019.

 Having relatively high compatibility with Microsoft Office, Google Docs, Adobe PDF and other global leading office software packages, WPS Office has a set of competitive advantages over the rest.
-Besides quite attractive pricing options and localization, the company provides a free version that supports a wide arsenal of functions.
+Besides quite attractive pricing options and localization, the company provides a free version that supports an extensive arsenal of functions.